Lord of the Ocean slots review.

 Going back to animations, while it is a bit of a shame that the background and whatnot have no animations, reverting to a still image to appease you, the slot machine spins themselves do not disappoint.

 There’s nothing I detest more when a slot machine has slow or choppy animations that are tied to its spin.
 Thankfully, as soon as you hit the spin button, the animation plays and sticks to a fluid animation up until the point it stops.
 Now that there is something no slot machine should be without!

 I can understand that some players enjoy the fact they need to hit the spin button for every single play, yet Lord of the Ocean slot appeases to both those players and myself: someone who likes to automate my spins.
-There’s an autoplay feature for you to use and enjoy, and gives you the parameters to set an amount of rounds you want to spin, a loss limit, and a single win amount at where you would like it to stop.
+There’s an autoplay feature for you to use and enjoy and gives you the parameters to set a number of rounds you want to spin a loss limit, and a single win amount at where you would like it to stop.
 It’s not a feature you just turn on and forget about, leaving a very happy player knowing that when they come back, regardless of how well or poorly they’ve done; they themselves set it to a limit they were comfortable with, something I was definitely happy with doing.

 Overall, Lord of the Ocean slots doesn’t score major points for its overall visual stylings, but the theme itself of underwater seems to fit just fine.
 More importantly, however, it has a number of features and elements that you would want to see in your slot machine, and even features a jackpot prize of £250,000!

 It does have to be said, I’ve enjoyed my overall time with this slot machine, and it certainly won’t be one I’ll be forgetting about any time soon.